 - Email Sender - Using Salesforce to send mass emails, all emails in the blast will come from the sending user.
 With third-party applications, you are often allowed to have it appear that each email is coming from the owner of that particular record.

 - Limited Automation - if you need the system to automate a multi-step campaign or automate mass emails, you will have to look to one of the third-party applications described below as the native mass-email capability of salesforce.com requires a user to manually trigger an email (although you can schedule it for future delivery).

 - Mass Email - volume is a key consideration; how many names in your list; how many names to mail in a single blast.

-- Opt-Out/Opt-In Management - all good programs should have the ability for uses to opt-out of mass mailings and many offer opt-in solutions as well.
+- Opt-Out/Opt-In Management - all good programs should have the ability for users to opt-out of mass mailings and many offer opt-in solutions as well.

 - Deliverability Management - includes deliverability tools that can analyze your content in order to minimize your message being treated as spam; bounce management handles the ability to auto-remove bad emails from your list or identify why a message was bounced

 - List Cleansing - ability to identify and remove duplicates and invalid email addresses